gbif/hp-legume/taxonomy/species-list.md

 ## Species List
 Currently the best way to access species lists is also through the [menu on the left](https://hp-legume.gbif-staging.org/taxonomy/browse).
 This functionality is part of the [Catalogue of Life Checklistbank](https://data.catalogueoflife.org/).
 Unfortunately this list doesn't include subfamily designation.

-## Genus List from LPWG 2017
+## List of genera from LPWG 2017

-Below is an alphabetical list of all genera accepted in the LPWG 2017 with links to their subfamily page of this legume portal as well as links out to the taxonomic pages on GBIF and Plants of the World Online pages.
+Below is an alphabetical list of all genera accepted in [LPWG 2017](https://doi.org/10.1071/SB19025) with links out to the taxonomic pages on GBIF and Plants of the World Online.
 Over time this list will be updated to reflect the evolving taxonomy.

+Please see the [Species List and Synonyms](https://hp-legume.gbif-staging.org/taxonomy/species-list) and [Legume Taxonomy Working Group](https://hp-legume.gbif-staging.org/working-groups/taxonomy) pages for more taxonomic information.
+The current taxonomy is accessbile by [Browse](https://hp-legume.gbif-staging.org/taxonomy/browse) or  [Advanced Search](https://hp-legume.gbif-staging.org/taxonomy/search).

 |Subfamily|Genus|GBIF |Plants of the World|
 | ---------------------- |------------------------|---------------------------|------------------------|